Phala-Network/phat-function-cli/README.md

 ### Option 3: Upload the script via environment variables

-You can create a `.env` file in your project directory and define POLKADOT_WALLET_SURI="this is a mnemonic phrase".
+You can create a `.env` file in your project directory and define `POLKADOT_WALLET_SURI="this is a mnemonic phrase"`.

 Then run the `upload` command and follow the prompts: